okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-custom-pwd-recovery-mfa/main/java/siw.md

 ### 3: Displays password reset prompt and complete password recovery flow

-When the widget loads, it checks whether the `state` and `otp` values are valid with the Okta server.
-If the values are valid, the following reset password page appears for the user to enter their new password.
+The widget loads and then checks the validity of state and otp with the Okta server.
+If the values are valid, the user is prompted to reset their password, as shown below.
 The user continues the password recovery flow described in the [User password recovery summary of steps](/docs/guides/oie-embedded-sdk-use-case-pwd-recovery-mfa/java/main/#summary-of-steps).

 <div class="common-image-format">